top of page

 • Product: Offer students a variety of ways to showcase their understanding, such as drawings, mind maps, or digital presentations.

-Small Group Powers: DI & SDI
+Small Group Powers: Differentiated Instruction & Specially Designed Instruction

 For students who need targeted support, small group instruction can be a game-changer.
 Here's how to make it effective: